-We will not create sustainable growth by relying on the volatile whims of market forces, focussed on short term returns with no reference to wider social need.
-We require an active economic and industrial policy which aims at creating full employment.
+We will not create sustainable growth by relying on the volatile whims of market forces focussed as they are on short term returns with no reference to wider social need.
+Instead we require an active economic and industrial policy which aims at creating full employment.

-It is important not only that work is available for all who can do it - but work must pay enough to ensure a decent standard of life.
-Not just a minimum wage but a
+It is important not only that work is available for all who can - but this work must pay enough to ensure a decent standard of living.
+This will require the development of a strategy that provides not just a minimum wage but a living wage for those working to provide vital services.